autolab-project/autolab/docs/gui/scanning.rst

 The second step is to configure the range of the values that will be applied to the parameter during the scan.
 The user can set the start value, the end value, the mean value, the range width, the number of points of the scan or the step between two values.
-The user can also space the points following a log scale by selecting the **Log** option.
+The user can also space the points following a logarithmic scale by selecting the **Log** option.
 It is also possible to use a custom array for the parameter using the **Custom** option.

 Steps